ErsatzHitman/Sorting-Visualiser/README.md

   - **Merge Sort:** Demonstrates the divide-and-conquer approach by recursively dividing and merging the array.
   - **Quick Sort:** Illustrates the partitioning and sorting process of the quick sort algorithm.
   - **Bubble Sort:** Shows the iterative comparison and swapping of adjacent elements in the array.
+  - **Insertion Sort:** Builds the sorted array incrementally through iterative element insertions.
+  - **Selection Sort:** Repeatedly selects the minimum element, swapping it to the sorted section, gradually sorting the array.

 ## Usage